aerleon/aerleon/docs/index.md

 ## Description

-Aerleon provides a per operating system configuration generator, each of which ingests the data and generates the expected configuration.
+Aerleon provides a per firewall platform configuration generator.
+It loads data in a single standard format and generates a configuration for each target platform.

 The data primarily consists of:
-[comment]: <> (TODO Update these once we have those sections)
 * Policy Files that represent the actual firewall rules.
 * Address Files that represent the addresses, in the form of named objects.
 * Service Files that represent the services, in the form of named objects.